 The good news is that there are still plenty of seeds that can be sown in August – here are 6 of my favourites.

-Every year, I sow a couple of rows of French beans between late July and mid August, specifically to be bagged up a frozen.
-French beans are so prolific that keeping up with the harvests takes some doing, so if makes sense to freeze a crop for using during Winter.
+Every year, I sow a couple of rows of French beans between late July and mid-August, specifically to be bagged up a frozen.
+French beans are so prolific that keeping up with the harvests takes some doing, so it makes sense to freeze a crop for use during Winter.

 Perpetual Spinach and Chard

 A sowing now of these leafy, cut and come again greens should see you in crops for the whole of winter.
 They’re incredibly easy to grow and very hardy.

 The seeds are best sown straight into the ground, where they will germinate within a week this time of year.
 Thin out to a few inches apart and keep watered until established.

 I like to start spring greens off in pots during August and September, to transplant when 15cm or so high.
 I sow seeds every couple of weeks, so to get a staggered harvest towards between January and March.